SolRacht/WritingComDownloader/README.md

 ### Configuration

 Configuration can be found in `src/main/resources/applicaton.conf`.
 See that file for configuration instructions.
 You will need to provide a list of interactives you want downloaded, as well as your writing.com cookies.
-You are required to use cookies from a **premium** writing.com account, because I have no interest in writing logic to account for the rate limiter.
+You are required to use cookies from a **premium** writing.com account.
+I have no interest in writing logic to account for the rate limiter.

 ### Database setup